umbgtt10/fluxion/README.md

 Issues & contributions

 Contributions are welcome.
 Please open issues and PRs.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.
 Use the existing CI scripts to verify changes locally before pushing.

 License

-MIT OR Apache-2.0
+Apache-2.0